Policies and useful forms

 The first is that the work itself is sometimes difficult, and thus when we hit a rough time you might be tempted to avoid coming in—it is my job to support you to face these things, and therefore important that I do not enable you to miss needed sessions.

 The second reason is that the appointment time is set aside specifically for you and typically cannot be given to someone else on short notice.
 Cancellations should be arranged as far in advance as possible.
-If you cancel or miss an appointment with less than 1 week's notice, I will charge you for that visit.
-For visits cancelled with more than 1 week's notice, we will reschedule for a mutually convenient time—but if we cannot find a mutually agreeable time within the same week, I will charge for the missed visit.
+If you cancel or miss an appointment with less than 48 hours notice, I will charge you for that visit.
+For visits cancelled with more notice, we will reschedule for a mutually convenient time—but if we cannot find a mutually agreeable time within the same week, I will charge for the missed visit.

 Consultation: It is customary and prudent for psychotherapists to consult with respected colleagues about their work.
 When I consult with colleagues, I will not identify you by name and will be careful to respect your confidentiality.